UCREL/WSSExtract/problems.md

 http://www.sentaero.com/textsearch.php sentiment text search does not work unless it has 5 unique words as input and all sentences that are tested in the paper are 4 unique words long.

+For theysay going to need to use something other than robobrowser.